Dasharo/presentations/dug_4_osfv.md

         - `BuiildIn`, `Collections`, `Strings`, `Telnet`
         - add them to your bookmarks, you will need them often
     - check out [SSHLibrary](http://robotframework.org/SSHLibrary/SSHLibrary.html)
-* Some basic Python knowlednge
+* Some basic Python knowledge
     - there are plenty of learning materials, pick your favourite one

 ???